 Most of the equipment you will need, you probably already have:

-MoreBeer.com has a good equipment kit which has just about everything you will need.
-If you will bottle in 12 oz beer bottles then you are set.
-But if you want to bottle in wine bottles, you will need to buy a corker.
+Northern Brewer has a very nice equipment kit which has just about everything you will need.
+If you want to make it easy on yourself, you will need to buy a nice corker.
 This is the one I use and you will be surprised at how well it works.
+I use it to cork my beers as well.
 No more dents or indentations on the top of the cork and no more "floaties" in your mead.
-To purchase everything you need (except the upgraded corker) in one kit at MoreWineMaking.com, Click Here
+To purchase everything you need (except the upgraded corker) in one kit at Northern Brewer, Click Here

 OG-1.100 FG-1.000 or less